 In some situations, the broken bones may heal and the nose may remain shifted.
 In these situations, patients may have treatment in a delayed fashion.
 This type of treatment involves a rhinoplasty.
 In a rhinoplasty, the inside and the outside of the nose are reconstructed.
 This type of procedure is typically performed at least a few months after the injury has healed.
 The recovery after this type of surgery depends on how much reconstruction is needed.In our practice, patients needing reconstruction of the inside and outside of the nose are treated by combining the expertise of two surgeons.
-As a Rhinologist, Dr. Goyal focuses on reconstruction of the inside of the nose.
-He works closely with Dr. Amar Suryadevara.
-Dr. Suryadevara is a Facial Plastic and Reconstructive Surgeon who focuses on external nasal reconstruction.
+Dr. Parul Goyal is a Rhinologist and Dr. Lindsey Goyal is a Facial Plastic and Reconstructive Surgeon.
+Each of our doctors focuses on different components of nasal reconstruction.
 By working together, the two surgeons can combine their areas of expertise to offer patients the highest level of care.

 Frequently Asked Questions about Nasal Fracture Treatment

 When the nose is broken, there are typically two main types of problems.
 The first is that the shape of the nose can change.
 In most situations, the nose becomes shifted to one side.
 There is also typically some flattening of the nose.